link1905/system-design-101/content/docs/web-service/load-balancer.md

 ```

 As the message moves down, it’s **enriched** with networking information at each layer.
-Notably, lower layers cannot interpret or modify the data encapsulated by higher layers — maintaining isolation.
+Notably, lower layers cannot interpret or modify the data encapsulated by higher layers.

 #### Decapsulation